-7.10 Moving files via USB cable
+7.8 Moving files to a computer

 When you save an image or video clip in the image archive of the camera, the file is stored on the memory card.

 You can connect the camera to a computer, using a USB-C to USB-A or a USB-C to USB-C cable.
 Once connected, you can move the image and video files from the memory card to the computer.